sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

 So far, we have implemented all abstract methods.
-The remaining non-abstract methods can adopt the default implementation, that is, delegate to the connected *provider*.
-But if you have a better implementation, you can override them.
-For example, we can use the [sensilet api `getBsvBalance`](https://doc.sensilet.com/guide/sensilet-api.html#getbsvbalance) to implement the method of obtaining the balance.
+The remaining non-abstract methods can reuse the default implementation, that is, delegating to the connected [provider](./how-to-test-a-contract.md#provider).
+If you have a customized implementation, you can override them.
+For example, we can use the [Sensilet api `getBsvBalance`](https://doc.sensilet.com/guide/sensilet-api.html#getbsvbalance) to obtain the balance of an address.

 ```ts
 override getBalance(address?: AddressOption): Promise<{ confirmed: number, unconfirmed: number }> {